bryntum/siesta/src/guides/siesta_project/siesta_project.md

 The project planning step may happen asynchronously, ie you can call some asynchronous methods to decide what to include and with which the configuration.

+Note, that projects targeting browser environment don't have access to file system and thus, need to list all the test files manually, using the [[Project.plan]] method.
+We plan to remove this limitation in one of the future releases.

 Starting the project
 ------------